Penetration Testing vs Vulnerability Scanning

 So hopefully you can start to see why sparsely scheduled pen testing alone is not enough.
 It really is the cyber equivalent of checking the locks of your high-security building’s premises once a year, but leaving it unmanned without bothering to check if it’s still secure until your next yearly once over.
 Sounds a bit crazy, right?

 Scanning for security issues on a regular basis helps to complement manual testing, as it provides organizations with a good level of ongoing security coverage between manual tests.

-A lot of companies today are still using annual penetration testing as their single line of defence, but as understanding of how frequently weaknesses arise continues to mature, our view is that automated vulnerability scanning solutions will become the first port of call for all companies, with manual penetration testing a powerful backup plan.
+A lot of companies today are still using annual penetration testing as their single line of defense, but as understanding of how frequently weaknesses arise continues to mature, our view is that automated vulnerability scanning solutions will become the first port of call for all companies, with manual penetration testing a powerful backup plan.

 Thankfully, awareness is increasing of the need for a strategy which provides protection all year round, but we’ve still some way to go.